 Account numbers.
 When placing an order, an account number to be charged is needed to help bookkeeping.
 There are two types of accounts, starting with a letter of "E" or "R" followed by a 6- or 9-digit number.
 "R" accounts with 9 digits are usually associated with a research project awarded by an external agency, while "E" accounts are associated with internal funding and have 6 digits.
 Some "E" accounts, e.g., E112015, are shared by multiple faculty and staff.
-In that case, initials of faculty or staff can be added after numbers to help the FDSC Business Office staff to charge purchases to a correct account.
-Always consult with your major professor or ask the FDSC Business Office staff if you have questions.
+In that case, initials of faculty or staff can be added after numbers to help the FDSC Business Office staff if you have questions.
 Examples of account numbers are listed below for an "R" account and an "E" account.